#BlacChyna allegedly lost millions amid her social media feud with #RobKardashian

 This, as fans will know, caused Blac Chyna to take legal action and file a lawsuit against the 30-year-old, but it’s now been revealed as to why the mother-of-two actually pulled through with her decision.

-Had it not been that Blac Chyna would go on to lose hundreds of thousands through hosting gigs and other business opportunities, she might have overlooked the wrongdoing of Kardashian, but that clearly wasn’t the case.
+Had it not been that Blac Chyna would go on to lose hundreds of thousands through hosting gigs and other business opportunities, she might have overlooked the wrongdoing of the Kardashian, but that clearly wasn’t the case.

-From her social media following to the opportunities to continue building her brand, Rob is alleged to have tarnished her image and publicly humiliated by releasing photos he had no permission to show to the world.
+From her social media following to the opportunities to continue building her brand, Rob is alleged to have tarnished her image and publicly humiliated her by releasing photos he had no permission to show to the world.

 Attorney Lisa Bloom, who is working with Blac Chyna on her case, is determined to find a settlement for the TV star that’s above and beyond what her client could have hoped for, hoping to make this a lesson to Rob and his “childish” ways, as she previously said in a statement.